jwdali/sains-test/README.md

 This is for the testing

-I am using Git on ECS instance
+: I am using Git on ECS instance
+This is the second test